-City Council President Jen Giattino to announce decision to run for mayor tomorrow night
+Sources: City Council President Jen Giattino to toss hat in and run for Hoboken mayor

 Hoboken councilwoman Jen Giattino, a three time and current City Council President will be making an announcement tomorrow night near fourth and Bloomfield St. at 7:30 pm.